elephantscale/es-training-new/ai-for-execs/slides/AI-Primer-2.md

     - 3rd party data - Premium

 - What kind of data infrastructure do you have now?
 Can it scale to handle future growth?

 ---

+# How to do AI

+---

+## What do you need to get Started?

+* 0 - Budget!

+* 1 -  A tangible problem to solve

+* 2 -  Relevant data

+* 3 -  Team with right skills

+---
+## Building an AI Team

+* Building an effective AI team is **not trivial**

+* Competition is fierce for experienced Machine Learning scientists

+* We recommend **up-skilling** your current team
+    - They know your business
+    - You know them!
+    - Equip them with the tools and technologies, so they can build the solutions

+* Impact hiring:
+    - If you need a 5 person team...
+    - Hire an experienced ML Engineer
+    - And upskill the rest 4 from your current team

+---

+## Implementing AI

+* Choices are: **Buy, Rent, Build**

+* **Buy**:
+    - If there is a commercial solution that solves exactly your problem, may be you might consider buying it
+    - Question for class:  What are the pros/cons

+* **Rent**:
+    - Lot of vendors are providing **AI as service**
+    - Might worth considering
+    - Question for class:  What are the pros/cons

+* **Build**:
+    - Often times, your problem is unique, you have to build your own solution
+    - Question for class:  What are the pros/cons

+---